forestryio/forestry.io/hugo/content/docs/editing/remote-admin.md

 ### Examples

-* In Hugo and Gatsby or Gridsome, this is `/static/admin`
+* In Hugo, Gatsby, NuxtJS or Gridsome, this is `/static/admin`
 * In Jekyll, this is `/admin/` by default (depends on your source folder).
 * Eleventy is more flexible, add the directory you wish to copy with [`addPassthroughCopy`](https://www.11ty.dev/docs/copy/)